SyedUmaidAhmed/Auto-Start-a-Terminal-on-boot-with-Raspberry-Pi/README.md

 # Auto-Start-a-Terminal-with-Script-on-boot-with-Raspberry-Pi
 This process will help in starting a terminal on boot with Raspberry Pi Microcomputers

+*Location of autostart is changed in new versions: /etc/xdg/lxsession/LXDE-pi/autostart

 When you edit or create autostart file in your user space like